 Biological and disease targets: Three central signaling systems.
-We are focusing on ion channels, Gprotein coupled receptors and kinases and phosphatases.
+We are focusing on ion channels, receptors and enzymes.
 These represent some of the largest protein families, together comprising about 7% of the human genome.
 The proteins are implicated as causes and drug targets in major human diseases.
 By enabling rapid, reversible and local switching these tools should make it possible to overcome two major problems in standard drug delivery: a) side effects due to systemic delivery, or systemic leak of locally delivered drugs, and b) long delays between delivery and action, and difficulty to terminate action.

 Toolkits of light-gated signaling proteins and of light-gated peptides that selectively modify protein function.
 We are using structure-based design to chemically synthesize two classes of nanoscale photoswitches: 1) ligand photoswitches that attach to native and engineered target proteins, and remote control their function (with both activating and blocking ligands); and 2) light-gated peptides, which bind to target proteins (at interaction domains or substrates binding sites) in a light-dependent manner, interfering with function only in the bound state.